Jeussii/Jeussii/README.md

 ## Justus Reichel

 Data science at Aalto University.
-Finnish-German.
+Finnish(FinSwe)-German.

 I build tools I use every day, which is a harder constraint than it sounds — they have to still work on an ordinary Tuesday, not just demo well.